Speech-Interaction-Technology-Aalto-U/itsp/Background.md

-# Introduction
+# Background to this book

-## Background of this book
+## First Edition

-By Tom Bäckström:
+Foreword by Tom Bäckström

 As I was teaching the course "Speech processing" at Aalto University, I was always looking for good teaching material.
 I was not really content